 BEPS Action 13

 By opening up transfer pricing to the closest possible scrutiny and potential challenge, BEPS Action 13 (Transfer Pricing Documentation and Country-by-Country Reporting) was never going to be a narrow or straightforward compliance exercise.

 The documentation demands open up sizeable operational challenges – meeting reporting deadlines and recording accurate and consistent information.
-They also raise far reaching strategic questions – does transfer pricing reflect the substance of where and how value is created and exchanged within your business?
-How can you justify your transfer pricingapproach?
-What policies and transactions could tax authorities focus on as a basis for transfer pricing audit and additional tax demands?
+They also raise far reaching strategic questions – does reflect the substance of where and how value is created and exchanged within your business?
+How can you justify your approach?
+What policies and transactions could tax authorities focus on as a basis for audit and additional tax demands?

 Focusing on the strategic issues